geomoose/gm3/docs/style_guide.md

 * Comments
     * Comments before declarations should use `/* */` and follow Doxygen style.
     * Comments inside of code blocks should use `//` and be on the line BEFORE not inline or after.

+### Regarding CSS/LESS

+* The demo application in `demo/` CSS may have *id* referenced elements.
+Referencing elements by ID is generally done for layout purposes.
+* The LESS files *should never* refer to an element by ID.
+The LESS files are to provide styling for *components only.*